Master of Business Administration

 Credits 3

-This course will examine the leadership life and practices of Jesus Christ and compare it to contemporary theories and practice of leadership.
-The maxim of the ‘greatest will be the servant of all’ will be examined from the perspective of Jesus Christ and a philosophy on servant leadership developed where students will be led to examine their own faith and practice.
+This course examines the leadership life and practices of Jesus Christ and compares it to contemporary theories and practice of leadership.
+The maxim of the ‘greatest will be the servant of all’ is examined from the perspective of Jesus Christ and a philosophy on servant leadership developed where students will be led to examine their own faith and practice.

 LD 605: Leadership Innovation and Change